sargeschultz11/Azure-Runbooks/Report-IntuneDeviceCompliance/README.md

 - Temporary files are cleaned up even when errors occur
 - Module dependencies are checked and installed if missing

-## Notes
-- For large environments with thousands of devices, consider adjusting the BatchSize parameter
-- The ImportExcel module must be imported into the Azure Automation account
-- The report includes all enrolled devices across platforms (Windows, iOS, Android, MacOS)
-- Make sure the SharePoint folder path exists before running the script
-- Teams notifications include an adaptive card with compliance rate and a direct link to the report
-- The script uses the Microsoft Graph beta endpoint to retrieve more detailed compliance information

 ## Security Best Practices

 ### Managed Identity vs App Registration